Why Do We Stay up Late Even When We Know Better?

 • Lack of sleep can impair judgment and reaction time as much as alcohol intoxication, significantly increasing accident risk.

-• The longest recorded period a human has intentionally gone without sleep is 11 days, achieved by Randy Gardner in 1964 for a science fair project.
+• The longest recorded period a human has intentionally gone without sleep is 11 days, achieved by Randy Gardner in 1964 for a science fair project, though he experienced hallucinations and paranoia by the end.

 Did You Know?